jakobhviid/BigDataCourseExercises/lectures/07/README.md

 1. Click on "Create new source"
     1. Choose type: `Kafka`.
     1. Configure recipe:
-        1. Fill the field of Bootstrap Servers:
+        1. Fill the field with Bootstrap Servers:
-            - `preq-kafka:9092` using the internal Kafka cluster in the DataHub plarform
+            - `preq-kafka:9092` using the internal Kafka cluster in the DataHub platform
-            - `strimzi-kafka-bootstrap.kafka:9092` if you will you the approach from [lecture 3 exercise 1](../03/exercises.md#exercise-1---composing-a-kafka-cluster).
+            - `kafka:9092` if you will you the approach from [lecture 3 exercise 1](../03/README.md#exercise-1---deploy-a-kafka-cluster).
-        1. Enable stateful ingestion under the advaced settings.
+        1. Enable stateful ingestion under the advanced settings.
         1. This will end up in a similar configuration as below:
             ```yaml
             source: